 (3) The making of an application under subsection (1) for a review of a decision to impose or vary a condition subject to which a licence is to be held operates to stay the decision in so far as it would have the effect of preventing the collection of payments by a credit provider, unless the State Administrative Tribunal orders otherwise.

-[Section 24 inserted by No. 55 of 2004 s.
+[Section 24 inserted: No. 55 of 2004 s.
 191.]

 Division 5 — General